Tiger-Cross/ARM11_Emulator_Assembler/README.md

  - See `test` directory for the ruby test suite.
  - See `src/unit_tests` directory for the unit tests.

-Run `make` to compile emulate/assemble.
+Run `make` in the root folder to compile emulate/assemble.
 Then this will run the unit tests and the ruby tests.
-Ensure submodules are imported using `git submodule init` and `git submodule update`
+Ensure submodules are imported using `git submodule init` and `git submodule update`.

 NB: The test loop01 may fail on some machines as there is a timeout and it requires an extremely large number of operations.